Mental Capacity and Lasting Power of Attorney

 This unpredictability is one reason Power of Attorney Online encourages early action.
 Waiting until capacity is questioned is often too late.

-The Takeaway: Act Early, Plan Ahead
+The Takeaway: Plan Ahead While Capacity Is Clear

 Capacity is a complex and sensitive issue.
 Not just medically or legally, but emotionally, too.
 Families often face tough conversations and difficult decisions.
 But starting early, while capacity is clear and confirmed, helps avoid complications and ensures your loved one’s wishes are honoured.